cloudflare/pint/docs/checks/promq/series.md

 }
 ```

-Or you can disable it per rule by adding a comment to it.
+Or you can disable it per rule by adding a comment to it:

+`# pint disable promql/series`

+If you want to disable only individual instances of this check
+you can add a more specific comment.

 `# pint disable promql/series($prometheus)`